windwp/windline.nvim/README.md

 **A text function has a bufnr and winnr parameter and you can use it to get data from buffer**

-A text function can return a group of child component.
-Child component share `hl_colors` data with parent component.
+A text function can return a group of child component Child component share `hl_colors` with parent component.

 ```lua
 local lsp_comps = require('windline.components.lsp')